costingh/todo-app-django/README.md

 ## Database

-As database, the default PostgreSQL one is used.
+As database, sqlite one is used.

 ### Setup
 To get this repository, run the following command inside your git enabled terminal